Credit: Mariordo, Wikimedia (CC BY-SA 2.0)

 As with the cathodes, anodes must conduct both electrons and ions while minimizing the distance the lithium-ions must diffuse into the structure.
 The authors of the ACT article “High entropy oxide nanofiber by electrospun method and its application for lithium battery anode material” combined the structural integrity of high-entropy magnesium–cobalt–nickel copper–zinc oxides with low-cost electrospinning process.

 Prior studies showed this oxide has good properties, particularly with nanoscale particles.
 The keys to this study are the format, which accommodates electrical conduction along the fiber direction while the lithium enters and exits radially, and the stability achieved using a proven, scalable fabrication method.

 Their results are promising, with high stability of capacity over many cycles.
 However, the low initial capacity indicates more work is needed for commercialization.

 Another study in JACerS also focuses on facile fabrication of distinctively structured crystalline materials for high stability and high capacity.
 In the article “Micro/nanostructured Bi2Mn4O10 with hierarchical spindle morphology as a highly efficient anode material for lithium-ion batteries,” the title material is synthesized via hydrothermal methods without surfactants or templates.
-The resulting materials have nanoscale crystals agglomerated into ovoid (egg or spindle-shaped) particles approximately 500 nm-1 µm diameter by 3 µm long.
+The resulting materials have nanoscale crystals agglomerated into ovoid (egg or spindle-shaped) particles that are about 0.9 μm in diameter and 2.95 μm in length.

 The materials showed high initial capacity, high stability of the reversible (usable) capacity, and good electrode kinetics.
 The authors attribute the material’s performance to the pores and the nanoscale crystals accommodating the volume change and shortening the lithium diffusion paths, and the spindle shape providing electrical connectivity.